 178 mm x 245 mm = 7 x 9.65 inches |

-[Almost] unbelievably, MECCANO were still repeating this error in their first full colour BAYKO advert in 'MECCANO Magazine' in February, 1961. |
+[Almost] unbelievably, MECCANO were still repeating this error in their first full colour BAYKO advert in 'MECCANO Magazine' in February, 1961, getting on for three months after the sets staggered into the shops. |

 In most cases I tend to support the 'cock-up' theory of life rather than the 'conspiracy' theory and that's probably what applies here too - but you've got to admit it's odd! |

-Perhaps it's best viewed as an early pointer to the troubled history of BAYKO under MECCANO control, a period which, form a BAYKO perspective, was riddled with inconsistent decisions. |
+Perhaps it's best viewed as an early pointer to the troubled history of BAYKO under MECCANO control, a period which, from a BAYKO perspective, was riddled with inconsistent decisions.
+There are many among fans of other MECCANO products who blame the focus on BAYKO for issues in their favourite hobby - they're wrong, the incompetence was shared out equally! |

 This document is, almost certainly, the one referred to in a similarly confused MECCANO brochure from 1960... |